-NOTE: Dealers and Companies please provide and also the name of the person to whose atte be sent.
-For purchases outside U.S.A. please v below for a quotation. ention the shipment should SH-P Customer Name Attention T Street Address No P.O.
-Box Number Apartment Number City Daytime Telephone Number ( ) State & Zip Code PAYMENT n Inc - U.S. funds only. here if your billing address is different e shipping address shown above.
+NOTE: Dealers and Companies please provide dealer or company name, and also the name of the person to whose attention the shipment should be sent.
+For purchases outside U.S.A. please write to the address shown below for a quotation.
+S H P Customer Name Attention T O Street Address - No P.O.
+Box Number Apartment Number 0 City Daytime Telephone Number ( ) State & Zip Code ΡΑΥΔΕΝΤ n Inc - U.S. funds only. here if your billing address is different he shipping address shown above.
 Expiration: Mo.
 Yr.
-CUSTOMER SIGNATURE DATE days of delivery.
+CUSTOMER SIGNATURE DATE

+These Publications cannot be returned for credit without receiving advance authorization within 14 days of delivery.
 On returns, a restocking fee may be applied against the original order.